-As members of the Jackson School of Geosciences, we wish to consciously establish effective and productive relationships that start with trust, courtesy, two-way communications, and shared expectations.
+As members of the Jackson School of Geosciences, we wish to consciously establish effective and productive relationships that start with trust, courtesy, two-way communications, and shared experiences.
 To this end, complaints or concerns should be made in good faith with the intent to find equitable resolutions to any issues that may arise.

-• If you feel comfortable, talk to the other person about the issue.
+- If you feel comfortable, talk to the other person about the issue.
 You might use language such as, "On XXX date, when you engaged in XXX behavior, I felt uncomfortable, and I'd like to talk with you about it."
 Most situations can be resolved this way, and if you resolve the issue earlier, it is often easier.
-If you do not feel comfortable addressing the situation in this way, skip this step.
+If you do not feel comfortable addressing the situation in this way, skip this step. - You could choose to report your concern within the Jackson School to a resource who may be able to support you in addressing your concern.
+You can contact your supervisor or manager, the undergraduate or graduate coordinators, human resource representatives in each unit, unit directors or the department chair or other school leadership. - Additionally, you could choose to contact University resources and/or outside resources.
+The University has many resources including a conflict management and dispute resolution office.
+This office works to create a positive path forward for all parties involved in workplace conflict and offers training for the UT community on effective communication, healthy workplace relationships, and conflict resolution skills.
+Many concerns through this resource are resolved through informal conflict resolution, which includes mediation, facilitated group discussions, supervisory skills coaching, and communication coaching.
+This office also facilitates the formal staff grievance policy.